multiverse-os/multiverse-development/host/documentation/multiverse-host-journal.notes.md

 ## HOST Development Roadmap
-Guide to developing Multiverse OS componetns required for the HOST AGENT operation, defense (honey-pots, other traps, lockdown, etc), VM contorl, autostart, reboots, etc.
+Guide to developing Multiverse OS componetns required for the HOST AGENT operation, defense *honey-pots, other traps, lockdown, etc*, VM contorl, autostart, reboots, etc. ...

-	* HOST should be modified so that /home /var and /tmp are separated. then these can be mounted from *.raw or *.qcow2 (same with controller)
+	* HOST should be modified so that /home /var and /tmp are separated. then these can be mounted from \*.raw or \*.qcow2 (same with controller)

 ## Networking Updates

 After learning about **netmap** a super high speed user space network model utilizing **pf_ring**.